Florence Cane: Therapeutic setting, population, and practice

-Cane was trained under the psychoanalytic theoretical orientation and is the baseline to her expressive therapies approaches.
+Cane was trained under the psychoanalytic theoretical orientation and it is the baseline to her expressive therapies approaches.
 Cane's integrated teaching approach involved emotional creativity and free association.
 Cane considered herself to be a psychologically-informed art teacher, not an art therapist.
 However, Cane had patients referred to her by psychiatrists and analysts who were aware of the importance of art imagery as a therapeutic tool.
 In Cane's book The artist in each of us, she expressed the importance of recognizing symbols in a child's artwork.
 Cane believed that once symbols are made known to the art therapist-teacher, it can be easier to determine the child's issues and needs.

-Canes believe that children go through stages and with the right positive reinforcement they are able to create and express themselves.
-The first stage she called was the nursery period.
-Cane states that babies should be left alone with materials like pebbles, sticks, and leaves so they can explore the world and become more autonomous.
-Then once the child becomes adjusted to the art material they will start to create.
+Cane believed that children go through stages and with the right positive reinforcement they are able to create and express themselves.
+In her belief, the first stage was called the nursery period.
+Cane stated that babies should be left alone with materials like pebbles, sticks, and leaves so they can explore the world and become more autonomous.
+Then, once the child becomes adjusted to the art material, they will start to create.
 In this stage the 2–3-year-old is doing sensory muscular activities.
 The child, till the age of seven, is in the scribbling phase.
 They will find enjoyment in this muscular activity and will explore shape and color.
 The child will be working and drawing in the one dimension.
 From the ages 7 to 14 they will seek approval from others.
 They will begin to look at the world around them and want to replicate it.
 They will also be working in two dimensions.
 From ages 14–18 the adolescence will begin to have a deepening consciousness and emotions will be expressed more.
 They will also be very self-critical of themselves.
 During this time they will become aware of the third dimension.
 Cane believed that this was the process of human development in expressive art therapy.